platformsh/platformsh-docs/src/gettingstarted/dev-environments/step-3.md

 <center>

-<a href="/gettingstarted/feature-envs/step-3.html" class="buttongen small">Back</a>
+<a href="/gettingstarted/dev-environments/step-2.html" class="buttongen small">Back</a>
-<a href="/gettingstarted/feature-envs/step-5.html" class="buttongen small">I have activated the feature environment</a>
+<a href="/gettingstarted/dev-environments/step-4.html" class="buttongen small">I have made changes and pushed to Platform.sh</a>

 </center>